Kadal Kadannu Oru Maathukutty

 Kadal Kadannu Oru Maathukutty is a 2013 Indian Malayalam drama film written and directed by Ranjith.
-It stars Mammootty in the lead role of a NRI christian from Pathanamthitta living in Germany.
+It stars Mammootty as an NRI Christian from Pathanamthitta living in Germany.
 The film features an ensemble supporting cast including Nedumudi Venu, Balachandra Menon, Siddique, Harisree Asokan, Suresh Krishna, P. Balachandran, Balachandran Chullikad, Prem Prakash, Meera Nandan, Muthumani, Krishna Prabha, and Kaviyoor Ponnamma.
-The film also features Mohanlal, Jayaram and Dileep in Cameo roles.
+It also features Mohanlal, Jayaram and Dileep in cameo roles.
 It was produced by Prithviraj Sukumaran, Santhosh Sivan, and Shaji Nadesan under the banner of August Cinema.
 The film was released on 8 August 2013 on the occasion of Eid-ul Fitr.